Celebrating Women

 Being a woman is a gift from God.

-It means a, we give birth not only to life but to love, families, businesses and communities.
-Being a woman these days is exciting because we are now open to a world of possibilities, a world where we can be anyone, anything we want to be.
+we are now open to a world of possibilities, a world where we can be anyone,

-Overall…it means being gracious, virtuous and not try to be super heroes.
-We are women and that alone holds all the powers that super heroes are trying to portray.
+super heroes.
+We are women and that alone holds all the powers that super

 Psalms 11:16

-πŸ‘†Bertha Sithole - Startup Grind Mbabane Director and social media
+πBertha Sithole - Startup Grind Mbabane Director and social media

 strategist.

-It means loving others more, caring more for others, giving others more.
+others more.
 It means putting others first and not yourself all the time.

 Being a woman requires great strength.
 Women have invincible might to get anything done.